libra/website/docs/my-first-transaction.md

 `Balance is: 110`

-To check the balance in Bob's account:
+To check the balance in Bob's account, enter this command:

-Enter this command:
 `libra% query balance 1`

 Sample output on success:

 `Balance is: 52`

 ## Submit a Transaction